 - Start--and use--a shopping list.
 Tracking "to-buy" items in one place saves time all year, but is crucial during the busy run-up to the holidays.
 Get the list habit now!

 - Review gift lists.
 How is the Master Gift List coming along?
-If you need more gift idea inspiration, add a Gift Ideas Planner page to your House & Holidays Planner.
+If you need more gift idea inspiration, add a Gift Ideas Planner page to your House and Holidays Planner.
 It'll help you track interests, sizes and preferences of loved ones.

 - Inventory unfinished crafts projects.
 Remember the Crafter's Rule of Four: if you have more than four unfinished crafts projects, or if any single project is more than four years old, don't schedule any new crafts!
 Finish the old ones this year--you've already got a head start on the process and the price is right!
 Rout out projects you've begun, and take advantage of the time already invested in them for happy crafting.